madhavkarri/-CarND-BehavioralCloning-P4/MadhavKarri_CarNDP4_Writeup.md

 ![][image1]
 ![][image2]

-The above model has been replicated and based on the model developed by nvidia for similar work [Link](https://devblogs.nvidia.com/deep-learning-self-driving-cars/).

 #### 2. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually